tom-krieger/security_baseline/README.md

 ### Auditd

 Auditd is configured with immutal rules.
 This meens that changing rules will need a *reboot* to make the new rules effective.

+### SELinux and Apparmor

+SELinux and AppArmor are - if configured - activated while this module is applied.
+To make them effective a *reboot* is needed.

+### Automatic reboot

+There's no built-in reboot when particular classes are doing changes , e. g. enabling SELinux.
+As servers can run in a production environment it is not desireable to have an automatic reboot during a Puppet run.
+That's the reason you have to decide yourself if and when to reboot your machines.

 ## Development